 Let us assume that the scenario is encoded correctly in TAL and that we agree on our commonsense intuitions regarding what solutions to the frame, ramification and qualification problems would imply.
-Then the following inferences should be entailed by the logical theory associated with the RAH scenario:
+Then the following inferences should be entailed by the logical theory associated with the RAH scenario:5

 - 1. Erik will board the plane successfully, eventually ending up at his destination. - 2.
-An indirect effect of flying is that a person ends up at the same location as the airplane he is on.
+An indirect effect of flying is that a person ends up at the same location as the air-plane he is on.
 In addition, because items in pockets follow a person, a transitive effect results where items in a person's pocket are at the same location as the plane which that person is on.
-Consequently, Erik's comb, comb2, will also end up at his destination. - 3.
-Boris will get as far as the airport with a gun and comb1 in his pocket.
-He will be unable to board the plane. - 4.
-Dimiter will get as far as the airport, and may or may not be able to board the plane.
-If he is able to board the plane, he will eventually end up at his destination.
-Otherwise, he will remain at the airport.
-In any case, if he initially carried a comb, it will end up in the same location.
+Consequently, Erik's comb, comb2, will also end up at his destination.

-&lt;sup>4This scenario is an elaboration and concretization of a sketch for a scenario proposed by Vladimir Lifschitz in on-line discussions in the Electronic Transactions on Artificial Intelligence (ETAI/ENAI), and was previously published in [11, 42].
+4This scenario is an elaboration and concretization of a sketch for a scenario proposed by Vladimir Lifschitz in on-line discussions in the Electronic Transactions on Artificial Intelligence (ETAI/ENAI), and was previously published in [16, 41].

-&lt;sup>5Assume that Boris, Erik and Dimiter own the combs comb1, comb2 and comb3, respectively.
+5Assume that Boris, Erik and Dimiter own the combs comb1,comb2 and comb3, respectively.